I wrote these things.

 Asana's shocking pricing practices, and how you can get away with it too

 If one apple costs $1, how much would five apples cost?
 How about 500?
-If everyday life, when you buy more of something, you get more bananas for your buck.
-But software companies are bucking the trend.
+In everyday life, when you buy more of something, you get more bananas for your buck.
+The fixed costs decrease.
+If you sell a lot of apples to one person, you don't have to wrap each one, you don't have to pay fixed transaction f...

 5 Ways PowToon Made Me Want to Buy Their Software